dhanji/dhanji.github.io/src/main/resources/pages/comets-meteors.markdown

  then when you really need to support other browsers sub in the hand-over-hand long polling method I described above.

-I’ll post any code I come up with.
+I'll post any code I come up with.